lokesh-git-ctrl/FastAPI_And_React_Js/README.md

 Click Delete to remove products or suppliers

+Add new suppliers using Add Supplier button

-Future Enhancements
+🔮 Future Enhancements

-Integrate real email notifications to suppliers
+Real email notifications to suppliers

-Add authentication and user roles
+Authentication & roles

-Add search and filtering for products and suppliers
+Search and filter for products and suppliers

-Add export reports (CSV/PDF)
+Export reports (CSV/PDF)